-While there is no male or female strand of genital herpes, there are differences in how it can affect men and women.
+When it comes to genital herpes, women are more likely to contract the STI, with one in four women having it.
+And while there is no male or female strand of genital herpes, there are differences in how it can affect men and women.

 Genital herpes is a sexually transmitted infection (STI).
 It is one of two strains of the herpes simplex virus (HSV), with cold sores caused by the HSV-1 strain and genital herpes by the HSV-2 strain.

 With figures estimating that 10% of the UK population carries HSV-2 by the age of 25, it is one of the most widely held STIs.
 While there is no ‘male’ or ‘female’ strand of HSV-2, genital herpes is more common in women, with one in four women having the STI, as opposed to one in five men.

 While genital herpes is more often passed from men to women, than from women to men, both men and women catch genital herpes in the same way: from skin-to-skin contact.

 This skin-to-skin contact usually comes from sexual transmission, such as:

 Genital herpes is most commonly passed through vaginal, oral, or anal sex.